h-2/hannes.hauswedell.net/content/post/2018/04/03 - view1.md

 # Prerequisites

 The following sections assume you have a basic understanding of what a view does and have at least tried some of the toy examples yourself.
-I refer to [constraints and concepts](http://en.cppreference.com/w/cpp/language/constraints) in some of the examples, these are not crucial for the implementation so if they are entirely unfamiliar to you, just skip over them.

 In general this post is aimed at interested intermediate C++ programmers, I try to be verbose with explanations and also provide many links for further reading.

 You should have a fairly modern compiler to test the code, I test with GCC7 and Clang5 and compile with `-std=c++17 -Wall -Wextra`.

-The range-v3 library is not required strictly speaking, but I recommend [getting it now](https://github.com/ericniebler/range-v3/) as you can do the introduction snippets and some optional sanity checks with it.
+I refer to [constraints and concepts](http://en.cppreference.com/w/cpp/language/constraints) in some of the examples.
+These are not
+crucial for the implementation so if they are entirely unfamiliar to you, just skip over them.
+If you use GCC on the other hand, you can uncomment the respective sections and add `-fconcepts` to your compiler call to activate them.

+While the views we are implementing are self-contained and independent of the range-v3 library, you should [get it now](https://github.com/ericniebler/range-v3/) as some of our checks and examples require it.

 And you should be curious of how to make your own view, of course 😄